 There seems to be enough scientific evidence to justify some women freeze in their office while other men might be on the brink of taking their shirts off.
 Unfortunately for the latter, research shows mixed offices benefit more from warmer temperatures.

 Luckily for us we live in the Artificial Intelligence (AI) era.
-Leveraging AI algorithms, smart temperature controls can be a lucrative investment for office buildings, since the productivity loss from thermal discomfort is 5% (using the above formula this means $804,000 for a medium office) or more.
+Leveraging AI algorithms, smart temperature controls are a lucrative investment for office buildings, since the productivity loss from thermal discomfort is often as high as 5% or more.
+In a medium office, this means a $804,000 loss — or a great opportunity to grow if it can be avoided.

 Offices can also be designed with intentional temperature variations or different temperature zones, again thanks to AI, which can boost productivity when combined with a semi-open design where workers can choose where to sit.